You are here

 The Department of Family Services’ Apprenticeship Unit supports skilled workers and apprentices on their way to becoming journeypersons either with or without their Interprovincial Standards Red Seal certification.
 The Apprenticeship Unit also certifies eligible trade occupations.
 The Unit is governed by the Apprenticeship, Trade and Occupations Certification Act and makes decisions based upon recommendations of the Nunavut Apprenticeship, Trade and Occupations Certification Board.

 If you want challenging, exciting and well-paid employment in Nunavut’s growing economy, then the skilled trades might be for you.
-To find out how to become a registered apprentice or receive your Nunavut trades certification, contact a Career Development Officer in your area.
+To find out how to become a registered apprentice or receive your Nunavut trades certification, contact the Nunavut Apprenticeship Certification Unit or your regional Career Development Office:

 Apprenticeship is a structured system of supervised training that combines on-the-job learning (under the leadership of a certified journeyperson) and incremental in-school technical instruction (anywhere from 8 to 12 weeks in duration).
 The completion of an apprenticeship varies from two to four years, depending on the apprentice’s experience and the training requirements of the particular trade.
 Apprentices earn wages while learning their trade.
 The apprenticeship program provides apprentices with the knowledge, skills, competencies and education of his/her chosen trade or occupation.
 When complete, the apprenticeship program leads to recognized certification.

 Apprenticeship training involves the apprentice, the employer and the supervising journeyperson.
 The Nunavut Apprenticeship Unit and regional Career Development Officers assist employers and apprentices to register and maintain the cases.
 Each person has roles and responsibilities to fulfill (below).
 For more information, please also consult our Apprenticeship Frequently Asked Questions sheet.